 Libertarians vary so widely in their beliefs that I’m not sure what the common denominator is.
-The anarchists seem to study the Constitution the way an atheist studies the Bible: to mock it.
+The anarchist libertarians seem to study the Constitution the way an atheist studies the Bible—to mock it.
 Rather than working to save any of our current system, they eagerly await its implosion.
 They dream that libertarians will someday rise from the ashes like a phoenix and create a peaceful society where everyone lives peacefully by the NAP.
 I don’t see that happening.
 In the first place, libertarians are not that organized.

 The leftist libertarians are the most puzzling to me.
-On one podcast I heard a leftist libertarian argue that the NAP could be used to justify a guaranteed minimum income.
-He also admitted that it would ultimately require a world government to enforce.
+In one podcast a leftist libertarian argued that the NAP could be used to justify a guaranteed minimum income.
+He then had to admit that it would ultimately require a world government to enforce.

 The non-aggression principle is supposed to be the bedrock of libertarian thought—don’t initiate aggression against anyone.
 But, it can be used to argue for all sorts of nonsensical things.
 I once had an online conversation with an atheist libertarian who said that my belief in God was an act of aggression against his personal sovereignty.
 He said he would be justified in using aggression against me just for my beliefs.

-Some libertarians care mostly about the legalization of drugs.
+Some libertarians care more about the legalization of drugs than anything else.

 In the final analysis, I found that libertarians are all over the map when it comes to their beliefs.
 The NAP isn’t a reliable anchor.
 Over and over again I found libertarians using philosophical acrobatics to excuse all kinds of aggression, as long as it was in their favor, with the NAP as the lever for getting it done.

 I have a number of good friends who call themselves libertarians.
 I respect them a great deal, as we tend to agree on most things when it comes to politics.
-But, I’m not comfortable applying the label to myself.
+I won’t apply the label to myself.